SizeCredit/size-solidity/README.md

 - Authorizing `selfLiquidate` enables the operator to self liquidate on their behalf when the debt position is likely to become liquidatable in the short term
 - Authorizing `compensate` enables the operator to compensate loans on their behalf from risky debt positions
 - Authorizing `setUserConfiguration` enables the operator to change opening CR and other important account configurations
-- Authorizing `setAuthorization` enables the operator to authorize other operators
+- Authorizing `setAuthorization` enables the operator to authorize and revoke other operators of any action

+Because of the related risks, a recommended pattern is to authorize pre-vetted smart contracts in the beginning of a `multicall` operation, and revoke the authorization at the end of it.
+This way, the strategy contract will not hold any funds or credit on behalf of the user, and will be only responsible for specific actions during a limited time.

 ## Test